 However, before you send in the payment, you need to receive a formal letter that states that the amount paid will be considered settlement in full.
 You can also negotiate a payment plan with consistent payments each month until the debt is paid off.
 This will also help improve your credit score.

 03Dealing with Identity Theft

-Collection companies will often just look for people who have the same name as what is listed on the debt, and begin calling all of them to find the person that owes the debt.
+Keep in mind that collections agencies aren’t perfect.
+Sometimes, they will just look for people who have the same name as what is listed on the debt, and begin calling all of them to find the person that owes the debt.
 They are not always careful about making sure they have the right person.
-This is why you need proof that the debt is yours before you begin paying.
-If the debt is attached to you, with your social security number, and you are sure you did not borrow the money, then you need to treat it as identity theft.
-You will file a police report, and mail a copy of the report to the collections agency.
-This should stop the debt collection agency from hassling you.
-Never give a debt collector your entire social security number, they may go in and change the number on the account.
-Instead have them give you the last four digits of the number attached to the account.
+This is why you need proof that the debt is yours before you begin making payments on that debt.

 04Dealing with the Collections Agency